CELL PHONE POLICY

 Technology Usage Policy:

-Electronic devices (i.e. cell phones, tablets, gaming devices) will not be used on STAR Academy grounds including but not limited to STAR elementary classrooms, school trips, and school-related events.
+Electronic devices (i.e. cell phones, tablets, gaming devices) will not be used on STAR Academy grounds including but not limited to classrooms, school trips, and school-related events.
 Electronic devices are sent at your own risk.

 STAR Academy is not responsible for lost, damaged, or stolen property.
 When you send your child to school with technology, please be advised that STAR Academy will not be held liable for investigation or replacement.